Stockton and Darlington Railway

 The company was taken over by the North Eastern Railway in 1863, transferring 200 rtmi of line and about 160 locomotives, but continued to operate independently as the Darlington Section until 1876.
-The opening of the S&DR was seen as proof of the effectiveness of steam railways and its anniversary was celebrated in 1875, 1925 and 1975.
+The opening of the S&DR was seen as proof of steam railway effectiveness and its anniversary was celebrated in 1875, 1925 and 1975.
 Much of the original route is now served by the Tees Valley Line, operated by Northern.

 Genesis

 Origins

-Coal from the inland mines in southern County Durham used to be taken away on packhorses, and then horse and carts as the roads were improved.
+Coal from the inland mines in southern County Durham used to be taken away on packhorses and later on horse-drawn carts as the roads were improved.
 A canal was proposed by George Dixon in 1767 and again by John Rennie in 1815, but both schemes failed.
-Meanwhile, the port of Stockton-on-Tees, from which the Durham coal was transported onwards by sea, had invested considerably during the early 19th century in straightening the Tees in order to improve navigation on the river downstream of the town and was subsequently looking for ways to increase trade to recoup those costs.
+The harbour of Stockton-on-Tees invested considerably during the early 19th century in straightening the Tees in order to improve navigation on the river downstream of the town and was subsequently looking for ways to increase trade to recoup those costs.